• Skip to primary navigation

 Two students collect vegetation data.

-Ecological and Natural Resources Teaching Area
+Ecology and Natural Resources Teaching Area

-At roughly 1,000 acres, the Ecological and Natural Resources Teaching area is characterized by Post Oak Savannah, with a mix of upland forest, open grasslands and riparian streams.
+At roughly 1,000 acres, the Ecology and Natural Resources Teaching area is characterized by Post Oak Savannah, with a mix of upland forest, open grasslands and riparian streams.
 Located in College Station, the property provides teaching, research and outreach opportunities for the Texas A&M community and the citizens of the greater Bryan/College Station area.

 View of a rangeland dominated by grasses.